-- WWU's Timetable of Classes: Western's online timetable displays all courses offered.
-You will find information such as the days and times that classes meet, course restrictions, and prerequisites.
+- WWU's Classfinder: Western's Classfinder displays courses offered by term.
+You will find information such as the days and times that classes meet, course descriptions, course restrictions, and prerequisites.

 - Winter Quarter Dates and Deadlines: Familiarize yourself with important winter quarter dates and deadlines, including registration schedule, tuition payments, refunds and more.